Low energy excitations in a long prism geometry: testing the lower critical dimension of the Ising spin glass: Materials and Methods

-In this work, we have estimated correlation lengths with high accuracy (about 2\% for our largest system; see Table~\ref{tab:xi}).
+We have estimated correlation lengths with high accuracy (about 2\% for our largest system; see Table~\ref{tab:xi}).
 This is quite a serious numerical challenge, because one should be confident that subdominant contributions to the correlation functions are under reasonable control.
-Here, we provide a first discussion of this problem, which will be continued in the Supplemental Material~\cite{supplemental}.
+Here, we provide a first discussion of this problem, which will be continued in the {\bf SI}.

 Up to this point, our analysis has focused on the behavior of the correlation functions $C^{(n)}(z_1,z_2)$ when the plane-to-plane separation $r=|z_2-z_1|$ is very large.
 However, the behavior at small $r$ is also interesting, given that in this region subdominant terms provide a non-negligible contribution and can thus be reliably estimated.